TL; DR

 That response looks like panic.
 Tension.
 Nausea.
 Shaking.
 Self-doubt.
 For athletes, it can mean a mistimed jump or an incomplete pass.
 For professionals, it might mean forgetting your speech or avoiding presentations entirely.

 Research shows that these “performance blocks” are often rooted in unresolved emotional memory.
-In one compelling study, professional golfer experienced involuntary spasms and anxiety while putting—symptoms that resolved after EMDR therapy reprocessed life events contributing to the block (Bennett et al., 2017).
+In one compelling study, a professional golfer experienced involuntary spasms and anxiety while putting—symptoms that resolved after EMDR therapy reprocessed life events contributing to the block (Bennett et al., 2017).

-In other words: it wasn’t just about nerves.
+In other words, it wasn’t just about nerves.
 It was about unprocessed experiences triggering the brain’s fight-or-flight response in real time.

 EMDR: A Deeper Reset Than Mindset Work Alone